3 Nanoscale: modeling molecular motors

 The myosin II protein responsible for muscle contraction consists of two heavy chains containing about 2000 amino-acids each.
 The two chains are coiled together by their tail regions while their head regions remain independent.
 A schematic representation one of the chains is shown in figure Figure 3.1.

 The motor domain is the part of the protein that interacts directly with the actin filament during the contraction.
-It is connected to a coiled-coiled part of the protein called the lever arm.
-Its christallographic structure has been resolved in the 90s (Rayment et al. 1993; Dominguez et al. 1998), see also the historical review presented in Robert-Paganin et al. (2020) for other relevant references.
-A structure of the motor domain of a myosin head (without the lever arm) bound to actin shown in Figure 3.2.
-The motor domain itsel is decomposed into several subdomains that surround the active site, where the ATP hydrolysis occurs, see Figure 3.3.
+It is connected to a coiled coil called the lever arm, whose christallographic structure has been resolved in the 90s (Rayment et al. 1993; Dominguez et al. 1998; Robert-Paganin et al. 2020).
+The motor domain itsel is decomposed into several subdomains that surround the active site, where the ATP hydrolysis occurs, see Figure 3.2.
+A structure of the motor domain of a myosin head (without the lever arm) bound to actin shown in Figure 3.3.

-An important aspect of the force generation mechanism is the ability of the myosin motor domain to undergo a conformational change that is amplifies by the lever arm in order to induce the relative displacement of the myosin and actin filaments.
-This conformational change is called the power stroke (or working stroke).
-The molecular structures characterizing the power stroke has been resolved by Dominguez et al. (1998).
+An important aspect of the force generation mechanism is the ability of the myosin motor domain to undergo a conformational change that gets amplified by the lever arm.
+In the abence of impairing force (load free condition), the motion of the tip of the lever arm generates a relative displacement of about 10 nm of the myosin filament with respect to the actin filament.
+This conformational change, called the power stroke (or working stroke) has been characterized from the structural point of view by Dominguez et al. (1998).
 A representation of the pre- and post-power stroke structures is shown in Figure 3.4.

 3.1.2 Structural aspects of the myosin-actin interaction cycle

 While structural studies undeniably offer valuable insights into the molecular processe of force generation, they do not capture the dynamics of the transitions between the states.
-However, these structures can serve as initial confitions of Molecular Dynamics (MD) Simulations that can be performed to compute the associated free energy landscapes and short timescale dynamics (Fischer et al. 2005; Baker and Voth 2013).
+However, these structures can serve as initial conditions of Molecular Dynamics (MD) Simulations that can be performed to compute the free energy landscapes between the states as well as and short timescale dynamics (Fischer et al. 2005; Baker and Voth 2013).
 Different levels of description are available: all atoms or with different degrees of coarse-graining (Tozzini 2005).
 These costly simulations, even the most coarse-grained ones, can cover timescales up to ~1 μs , which is ineffective to simulate the conformational changes involved in force production which last more than 1 ms (Huxley and Simmons 1971).
 Moreover, current MD studies focus on single transitions of the actin-myosin interaction cycle (see Figure 3.5).
 Simulating the entire ATPase cycle for even a single motor therefore remains a significant challenge.

 These simulations however provide valuable information on the effective mechanical properties of the proteins and help to determine the collective variables that can be used to caracterize the different transitions within the cycle.
 Starting from an all atom dynamics in a space of very high dimension, the strategy is to project this dynamics on lower-dimension manifold parametrized by a set of collective variables to obtain a reduced model.